fiskaltrust/interface-doc/doc/general/cash-register-integration/receipt-sequences.md

 #### How to use

-Merge receipts by combining [cbReceiptReference and cbReceiptPreviousReference](https://docs.fiskaltrust.cloud/docs/poscreators/middleware-doc/germany/data-structures#single-fields).
-Use ftReceiptCase 'Info-internal' to create a new cbReceiptReference and refer via cbPreviousReceiptReference to the order you want to merge.
-Repeat this for each order you want to merge using the same cbReceiptReference and using cbPreviousReceiptPreference to point to the order to be merged.
+Merge receipts by combining ['cbReceiptReference' and 'cbReceiptPreviousReference'](https://docs.fiskaltrust.cloud/docs/poscreators/middleware-doc/germany/data-structures#single-fields).
+Use ftReceiptCase 'Info-internal' to create a new 'cbReceiptReference' and refer via 'cbPreviousReceiptReference' to the order you want to merge.
+Repeat this for each order you want to merge using the same 'cbReceiptReference' and using 'cbPreviousReceiptPreference' to point to the order to be merged.

 #### Workflow example